 70. "By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution."
 This is one of the commitments of the world leaders signified in the Sustainable Development Goals, as contained in target 14.1 of Goal 14 concerning the conservation and sustainable use of the oceans, seas and marine resources for sustainable development.
-Any decision on the future of the Global Programme of Action should result in the best way forward for achieving that target.
+Any decision on the future of the Global Programme of Action should result in an action-oriented work programme with a strong focus on receiving results on the ground - working in collaborative multistakeholder partnerships as to achieve the target by 2025.